-Industrial Engineers – Improving Processes for More EfficiencyNovember 6, 2017 To be competitive in the global market, Oregon producers must concentrate on both efficiency and quality.
+Industrial Engineers – Improving Processes for More EfficiencyFebruary 21, 2019 To be competitive in the global market, Oregon producers must concentrate on both efficiency and quality.
 As manufacturing and some services are outsourced overseas due to lower labor costs and looser environmental regulations, process efficiency for domestic producers becomes more important than ever.
 That’s where industrial engineers (IEs) come in.

 IEs design, develop, test, and evaluate integrated systems for managing industrial production processes.
 This includes human work factors, quality control, inventory control, logistics, cost analysis, and production coordination.
 Lean manufacturing and just-in-time inventories are examples of some of the processes developed by industrial engineering.

 There were 3,774 IEs in Oregon in 2017, with about 84 percent employed in the Portland area.
 It is the third most popular engineering discipline behind civil engineers and mechanical engineers as measured by employment.

 Industries of Employment

 The concepts of industrial engineering can be applied to processes in any industry.
 In Oregon, however, most IEs (78%) are employed in manufacturing and, in particular, computer and electronics manufacturing.

 Although industrial engineering is generally associated with manufacturing, employment of IEs in the management of companies, professional, scientific and technical services and other services industries is evidence that the concepts of industrial engineering have branched out to many service providers.

 Industrial Engineers Can be Good for the Environment

 There is a green aspect to the IE occupation, especially in the manufacturing and transportation industries.
 Processes that are more efficient can use less energy and produce less pollution per unit of output.